Including Camp Treetops in your estate or financial planning is vital to the future of our mission and program.

 Planned gifts are strategic ways to provide for organizations that reflect your values.
 These gifts can expand your capacity to give and can significantly reduce your tax obligations.

-Your planned gift ultimately, unless otherwise directed by our Board of Trustees with the permission of a family, is added to our endowment to strengthen our offerings for children and increase access to our programs.
+Your planned gift ultimately, unless otherwise directed by our Board of Trustees with the permission of your family after your death, is added to our endowment to strengthen our offerings for children and increase access to our programs.

 And by making your legacy gift, you become an honored member of our Balanced Rocks Circle (BRC), joining other visionary donors who wish to make an impact now and beyond their lifetimes.